1. Home

 Share this post.
 Share the Journey!

-If you are looking to create a Farmhouse style in your home, look no further than enamelware.
 This old cookware lives and breathes all elements of a farmhouse home and is a staple in a farmhouse kitchen.
 Enamelware can be used in many different ways in today’s more modern homes.
-This post will show you 7 ways to use antique and vintage enamelware!
+In this post, enamel everywhere: 7 stunning ideas for decorating with vintage enamelware, I’ll be sharing how to find this old metal as well as easy ways of styling it into your space!

 What Is Enamelware?

-It is prized cookware that started in Germany in the 1760’s.
-Enamelware is a beloved item to collect because it is practical, functional, and charming.
+Enamelware is prized cookware that started in Germany in the 1760’s.
+It is a beloved item to collect because it is practical, functional, and charming.

 Enamelware became popular in the 19th century when manufacturers started to coat pots and pans with lighter steel enamel rather than cast iron.
 You will find that it is typically white on the inside and colored on the outside.